-We established a prospective cohort of HIV-infected adults at two public-sector outpatient primary care facilities in Zambia's capital Lusaka under the framework of the International Epidemiologic Databases to Evaluate AIDS (IeDEA) collaboration in Southern Africa.10 Any HIV-infected patient aged 18+ years old, treatment naïve, and eligible to initiate ART under national guidelines met the criteria to join the cohort.11 The preferred first-line ART regimen consisted of the fixed-dose combination TDF, emtricitabine (FTC), and efavirenz (EFV) with abacavir, lamivudine, nevirapine (NVP), and ritonavir-boosted lopinavir as alternative agents.
-Baseline was defined as the time of ART initiation and cohort characteristics at baseline were previously described.^{12,13} The ethics committees of the University of

-Zambia (Lusaka, Zambia) and University of North Carolina at Chapel Hill (North Carolina, USA) approved this study (clinicaltrials.gov, NCT02060162).
+[©] The Author 2017.
+Published by Oxford University Press for the Infectious Diseases Society of America.
+All rights reserved.
+For permissions, e-mail: journals.permissions@oup.com.
+DOI: 10.1093/cid/cix122 capital Lusaka under the framework of the International Epidemiologic Databases to Evaluate AIDS (IeDEA) collaboration in southern Africa [10].
+Any HIV-infected patient aged 18+ years, treatment-naive, and eligible to initiate ART under national guidelines met the criteria to join the cohort [11].
+The preferred first-line ART regimen consisted of the fixed-dose combination TDF, emtricitabine (FTC), and efavirenz (EFV), with abacavir, lamivudine, nevirapine (NVP) and ritonavir-boosted lopinavir as alternative agents.
+Baseline was defined as the time of ART initiation, and cohort characteristics at baseline were previously described [12, 13].
+The University of Zambia (Lusaka) and University of North Carolina at Chapel Hill ethics committees approved this study.

-Study procedures and definitions
+Study Procedures and Definitions

-At baseline, we measured ALT (normal was <19 U/L for women and <30 for men), creatinine, CD4+ count, tested for HBV and HCV coinfection, assessed alcohol consumption levels, and performed TE.
-HBV coinfection was defined as a positive hepatitis B surface antigen (HBsAg) test by finger prick (Determine, Alere, USA) or in serum (Access2Analyzer, Beckman Coulter, USA) and among HBsAgpositives, we measured serum hepatitis B e-antigen and HBV viral load (Roche COBAS AmpliPrep/COBAS Tagman, Pleasanton, California).
-We used Sanger sequencing to determine HBV genotypes14 and screened HIV-HBV patients for hepatitis delta antibodies (ETI-AB-Delta-2, Diasorin, Brussels, Belgium).
-We used a rapid point-of-care antibody test for HCV testing (Oraquick, Orasure, USA) and confirmed active infections by measuring HCV RNA in antibody-positives.12 We used the Alcohol Use Disorders Identification Test consumption (AUDIT-C) questions to establish alcohol consumption levels and defined hazardous drinking as AUDIT-C score \geq 3 for women and \geq 4 for men.15- 18 We measured liver stiffness (in kiloPascals: kPa) by TE (Fibroscan 402, Echosens, Paris, France) in non-pregnant patients according to manufacturer guidelines.^{19,20} Fasting was not required before TE but study visits occurred in the mid-morning or early afternoon and most patients had waited 1-4 hours without eating before the procedure.
-TE measurements were considered very reliable if the interguartile range divided by median (IQR/M) was <0.1, reliable if IQR/M was 0.1-0.3, and poorly reliable if IQR/M was >0.3.21
+At baseline, we measured alanine aminotransferase (ALT; normal was <19 U/L for women and <30 for men), creatinine, and CD4+ count; tested for HBV and hepatitis C virus (HCV) coinfection; assessed alcohol consumption levels; and performed TE.
+HBV coinfection was defined as a positive hepatitis B surface antigen (HBsAg) test by finger prick (Determine, Alere, Waltham, MA) or in serum (Access2Analyzer, Beckman Coulter, Brea, CA); among those who were HBsAg positive, we measured serum hepatitis B e-antigen and HBV viral load (VL; COBAS AmpliPrep/ COBAS Taqman HBV test, version 2.0, Roche Molecular Systems, Pleasanton, CA).
+We used Sanger sequencing to determine HBV genotypes [14] and screened HIV-HBV patients for hepatitis delta antibodies (ETI-AB-Delta-2, Diasorin, Brussels, Belgium).
+We used a rapid point-of-care antibody test for HCV testing (OraQuick, OraSure Technologies, Bethlehem, PA) and confirmed active infections by measuring HCV RNA in antibody positives [12].
+We used the Alcohol Use Disorders Identification Test-Consumption (AUDIT-C) questions to establish alcohol consumption levels and defined hazardous drinking as AUDIT-C score ≥ 3 for women and ≥ 4 for men [15-17].
+We measured liver stiffness (in kiloPascals) using TE (Fibroscan 402, Echosens, Paris, France) in nonpregnant patients according to the manufacturer's guidelines [18, 19].
+Fasting was not required before TE; however, study visits occurred in the mid-morning or early afternoon, and most patients had waited 1-4 hours without eating before the procedure.
+TE measurements were considered very reliable if the interquartile range divided by median (IQR/M) was <0.1, reliable if IQR/M was 0.1-0.3, and poorly reliable if IQR/M was >0.3 [20].

 Follow-up visits for routine ART monitoring occurred at 2, 4, 8, and 12 weeks and every 3 months thereafter.
-At 1 year on ART, we repeated baseline measurements with the exception of HCV testing and in addition assessed ART adherence using the medication possession ratio (MPR).22 MPR was categorized as optimal (>95%), suboptimal (80-95%), and poor (<85%).
-During follow-up deaths were ascertained by report of the patient's family/friend, the clinic staff, or a community health worker.
+At 1 year on ART, we repeated baseline measurements with the exception of HCV testing and, in addition, assessed ART adherence using the medication possession ratio (MPR) [21].
+MPR was categorized as optimal (>95%), suboptimal (80%-95%), and poor (<80%).
+During follow-up, deaths were ascertained by report of the patient's family/friend, the clinic staff, or a community health worker.
 Transfers to other clinics were documented when a patient informed the staff of their intent to establish HIV care at a distant site.
 We considered a patient lost to follow-up (LTFU) if there were no documented clinical or pharmacy visits for at least 6 months and no 1-year visit.

-Study outcomes
+Study Outcomes